brevzin/cpp_proposals/2996_reflection/reflection.md

 For the first overload: Letting `F` be the entity reflected by `target`, and `A@~0~@, A@~1~@, ..., A@~N~@` be the sequence of entities reflected by the values held by `args`: if the expression `F(A@~0~@, A@~1~@, ..., A@~N~@)` is a well-formed constant expression evaluating to a type that is not `void`, and if every value in `args` is a reflection of a value or object usable in constant expressions, then `reflect_invoke(target, args)` evaluates to a reflection of the result of `F(A@~0~@, A@~1~@, ..., A@~N~@)`.
 For all other invocations, `reflect_invoke(target, args)` is not a constant expression.

 The second overload behaves the same as the first overload, except instead of evaluating `F(A@~0~@, A@~1~@, ..., A@~N~@)`, we require that `F` be a reflection of a template and evaluate `F<T@~0~@, T@~1~@, ..., T@~M~@>(A@~0~@, A@~1~@, ..., A@~N~@)`.
 This allows evaluating `reflect_invoke(^std::get, {reflect_value(0)}, {e})` to evaluate to, approximately, `^std::get<0>([: e :])`.

+A few possible extensions for `reflect_invoke` have been discussed among the authors.
+Given the advent of constant evaluations with side-effects, it may be worth allowing `void`-returning functions, but this would require some representation of "a returned value of type `void`".
+Construction of runtime call expressions is another exciting possibility.
+Both extensions require more thought and implementation experience, and we are not proposing either at this time.

 ### `reflect_result<T>`